hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

 ## Deploy the Kubernetes cluster

-Use the `Queue Plan` interface in Terraform Cloud to queue a plan for your workspace.
+Use the `Queue plan manually` interface in Terraform Cloud to queue a plan for your workspace.

 ![Queue plan interface](./assets/queue-plan.png)